tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 "Okay.
 Fine.
 What else.
 Like what if I want a girlfriend someday.
 Or get married.
 Have kids.
 Can I not do that?
 Will she haunt me?
 Haunt them?"

 The kid asks the old man before turning to me, "Not if you ask for her permission.
-In a ghost dowry, you're allowed to have concubines.
+In a ghost marriage, you're allowed to have concubines.
 As long as she is consulted first and agrees."

 I shake my head, "This is fucking crazy."